Preschool/Pre-K/Kindergarten (Ages 3-6)

 MFS classrooms are all multi-age, with Early Childhood classrooms serving children who are 3, 4, and 5 years old.
 The third year—for the 5 year-old turning 6—is the “kindergarten” year.
 The multi-age classroom provides an environment in which children can move at their own pace, and be both learners and teachers at the same time.

-MFS provides before-school care from 8-9 am each morning, and afterschool classes from 3-6 pm.
-The regular school day runs from 9 am to 3 pm, although some of the youngest children attend for just the first part of the day, leaving at noon.
+MFS provides before-school care from 8:00am-9:00am each morning, and afterschool classes from 3:00pm-6:00pm.
+The regular school day runs from 9:00am to 3:00pm, although some of the youngest children attend for just the first part of the day, leaving at noon.
 They can begin going for the full day when the time is right.
 MFS also offers vacation-week and summer programs, each specially designed to provide opportunities both to have fun and to learn, while meeting the needs of working parents.

 Studies by Maria Montessori and contemporary researchers support the notion that a child’s first three years of life, and next three years of education outside the home, are the most important in shaping his or her personality and ability to learn.
 Children learn more during this period of time than at any other, and set important patterns for the future.
 Skills learned become the foundation that helps them grow in independence.